 Most people who come in contact with the bacteria don't develop the disease.
 This is because their immune system is able to fight off the bacteria.

-Drug-resistant Mycobacterium leprae and an increased numbers of cases worldwide has led to global concern about this disease.
+Drug-resistant Mycobacterium leprae and an increased numbers of cases worldwide have led to global concern for this disease.

 - Skin lesions that are lighter than your normal skin color

-- Lesions have decreased sensation to touch, heat, or pain
+- Lesions that have decreased sensation to touch, heat, or pain

-- Lesions do not heal after several weeks to months
+- Lesions that do not heal after several weeks to months

 - Muscle weakness